Fried Wontons

 Notes

-• Use extra thin wonton wrappers for the crispiest fried wontons.
+• I always use extra thin wonton wrappers for the crispiest fried wontons.

-• Don’t overstuff your wontons as they can burst open while frying.
-Stick to at most 1 tablespoon of filling per wonton for best results.
+• I make sure not to overstuff them, as too much filling can cause them to burst open while frying.
+I stick to about 1 tablespoon of filling per wonton for the best results.

-• Press out any excess air from the wontons before sealing to keep them from puffing up while frying.
+• Before sealing, I press out any excess air to keep the wontons from puffing up too much during frying.

-• Seal the edges tightly with a dab of water to prevent the filling from leaking out.
-You can use egg wash if you can’t secure them properly with water.
+• To seal the edges, I use a dab of water to prevent the filling from leaking out.
+If I’m having trouble sealing them, I’ll use egg wash to make sure they stay closed.

-• Deep-fry the wontons at the right temperature (around 375°F) to ensure they cook evenly and don’t absorb too much oil.
+• I deep-fry the wontons at the right temperature, around 375°F, to ensure they cook evenly and don’t absorb too much oil.

-• Use an air fryer to cook the wontons.
-It won’t get as crispy as deep-fried wontons, but it’s way easier and healthier.
+• On days when I want a simpler and healthier option, I use an air fryer to cook the wontons.
+They won’t be as crispy as deep-fried ones, but it’s a lot easier and still delicious!

 Nutrition